lfit/releng-gerrit_to_platform/README.rst

 To use, install the Gerrit hooks_ plugin and then symlink the hooks from the virtualenv that has the package installed.

-A Python 3.8 or greater environment
+You need to have a Python 3.8 or greater environment.

 Repositories that use the CI platform must have full mirroring replication configured.
 In specific ``refs/*`` must be in the replication set and not